 The College's email system is your official communication channel with the college.
-Your email and Office 365 link are located in the upper right corner of the page on your "My Lion's Den" tab in the Lion's Den.
+Your email can be accessed in Lion's Den through the upper menu bar under Mail, and the Office 365 - College Email box under College Central.
 You are expected to check your email account on a frequent and consistent basis in order to stay current with all college-related communications.